 We tried to get these guards to pad us over to the Bent Pyramid on their camel, but they'd only go as far as letting us take our picture on her back.

+We had to content ourselves with looking out at it.
+Its sides are bent because they realized it was going to collapse and changed the angle to make it weigh less on top.
 Anyone who insists on believing the pyramids were made by alien technology or godlike powers should visit this spot at Dasher.
 What remains of the white limestone casing from the Red Pyramid lies around in heaps on the ground.
 Here you can see clearly the irregular, hand made chisel marks and the graffiti of work gangs describing when and how well they placed each stone.

+The cab ride to and from the outlying sights gave us an opportunity to see life repeating its time worn cycles.
 A date farmer and his wife harvest their fruit by hand.
 He climbs the tree and drops fruit into the hanging woven cone.

 Dawn the next day saw us walking through the Great Pyramid complex in a surreal mist.